Chapter 74F.

 (3) A person or business required to be licensed or registered by the North Carolina Alarm Systems Licensing Board pursuant to Chapter 74D of the General Statutes, when acting within the scope and course of the alarm systems license or registration.

-(4) An employee of a towing service or an automotive repair business providing services in the normal course of its business, a repossessor, a taxi cab service, a motor vehicle dealer as defined in G.S.
-20‑286(11), or a motor club as defined in G.S.
-58‑69‑1 when opening automotive locks in the normal course of their duties, so long as the employee does not represent himself or herself as a locksmith.
+d.
+A motor vehicle dealer as defined in G.S.
+20-286(11), or a motor club as defined in G.S.
+58-69-1 when opening automotive locks in the normal course of the dealer or club's business duties.

 (5) A property owner, or the owner's employee, when providing locksmith services on the property owner's property, so long as the owner or employee does not represent himself or herself as a locksmith.
 For purposes of this section, "property" means, but is not limited to, a hotel, motel, apartment, condominium, commercial rental property, and residential rental property.